OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 Our block is simpler in structure and has fewer files than this one, but we need the same types of things that are in this directory.
 These are talked about on the ADI wiki website discussed at the top of this document (https://wiki.analog.com/resources/fpga/docs/hdl/creating_new_ip_guide).
 We will have an axi_opv4upr_ip.tcl, a Makefile, and our source code axi_opv4upr.vhd.
 We also need a component.xml file, which we get from the process of packaging our IP.
 This is a process done in Vivado.
 This xml file contains (at the least) information that is necessary for our block to show up in the board diagram graphical user interface.

 Let's look at the UPACK block library directory contents.
-Note that the UPACK diretory is a subdirectory of a library directory.
+Note that the UPACK directory is a subdirectory of a library directory.
 This is because there are multiple variants of the pack/unpack block, and the designers probably wanted to keep all of them together to make the directory structure cleaner.
 We could choose to do the same with our transmit and receive blocks by having an OPV directory and then transmit and receive subdirectories.

 ```
 abraxas3d@chococat:~/documentation-friday/hdl/library/util_pack/util_upack2$ pwd